-Effective Friday, January 01, 2021, the Strafford County Courthouse will be closed to the public, with the following exceptions:
+Effective Monday May 24, 2021 the Strafford County Courthouse will be phasing in reopening to the public.
+The building remains closed to the public, with the following exceptions:

 - Individuals who need to do business with Circuit and Superior Court clerk’s offices;

 - Individuals involved in court hearings permitted by the New Hampshire Supreme Court Order updated May 14, 2021;